 S.M.A.R.T. goal setting may sound overwhelming, but a WWP Talk specialist can help you break down your goal into smaller, actionable steps and help you learn to overcome obstacles and challenges that may stand in your way of achieving your goals.

 WWP Talk is available to all warriors, family members, and caregivers registered with WWP.
 It’s most appropriate for those who are not experiencing a crisis and who are ready to discuss emotional issues and set goals leading to improved mental health.

-The WWP Talk program is one of a variety of veteran programs and services to help you take the steps that are right for you, including programs for physical and mental wellness, career transition, and support in obtaining disabled veterans benefits from Veterans Affairs (VA).
+WWP Talk is one of many veteran programs and services available to help you take steps that are right for you.
+Other programs include physical and mental wellness, career transition, and support in obtaining disabled veterans’ benefits from Veterans Affairs (VA).

 The average length of participation in WWP Talk is about six months.
 However, because each participant has unique needs, the length of participation can vary.

 Yes.
-WWP Talk provides nonclinical support and isn’t meant to take the place of any clinical treatment or counseling you may be receiving.
+WWP Talk provides nonclinical emotional support and isn’t meant to take the place of any clinical treatment, therapy, or counseling you may be receiving.